Special Revelation: “In 25 Years of Work and Specialization in This Field

 Jerusalem.

-To my great astonishment, I met these individuals this week during my visit to you, and I realized that they have been born anew.
-They are studying, functioning, and working in a way that is truly inspiring.
+To my great astonishment, I met these people this week during my visit to you and realized that these people were reborn and are studying, functioning, and working in a way that evokes admiration.
 Two of them have even married and established families.

-In 25 years of work and specialization in this field in France and in Israel, I have never encountered anything like this—something that proves that with the power of Emunah, self-sacrifice, and love for one’s fellow, it is possible to overcome even the impossible.
+In my 25 years of work and specialization in this field in France and Israel, I have never encountered such a phenomenon, which proves that through the power of faith, self-sacrifice, and love for others, one can overcome even the impossible.

-I wish you great success as you continue your blessed activity.
+I wish you much success in the continuation of your blessed activity.

 With great respect,